-The global wound care market is highly competitive and dynamic characterized by the presence of several global, regional, and local vendors, offering a diverse range of products and devices for treating various acute and chronic injuries.
+The global market is highly competitive and dynamic characterized by the presence of several global, regional, and local vendors, offering a diverse range of products and devices for treating various acute and chronic injuries.
 There are approximately more than 400 vendors providing a wide array of products worldwide.
 Multiple product launches, strategic acquisitions, and differentiated products have fueled the growth in recent years.
 New product launches and strategic acquisitions, collaborations will be crucial for companies to maintain revenue growth in the coming years.
 Large and diversified companies account for nearly 48% of the market share.

 Other Prominent Vendors

 Acell, Adhesys Medical, Advanced Medical Solutions Group, Advancis Medical, AediCell, AlloSource, AMERX Health Care, AOTI, AxioBiosolutions, Baxter, B. Braun Melsungen, BD, BSN medical, BTI Biotechnology Institute, Carilex Medical, Cohera Medical, CONMED, Cork Medical, Covalon Technologies, CryoLife, DeRoyal Industries, Ethicon, Grena, Hollister, Integra LifeSciences, Intuitive Surgical, LOHMANN & RAUSCHER (L&R), Medline Industries, MiMedx, MPM Medical, MTF Biologics, Ocular Therapeutix, Organogenesis, Osiris Therapeutics, Péters Surgical, Purple Surgical, Reach surgical, Sealantis, Sechrist, Sonoma Pharmaceuticals, Sutures India, Synovis MCA, Talley Group, TRIAGE MEDITECH, Tricol Biomedical, URGO Group, Vivostat, and Waston Medical Appliance